-ONLINE COURSES - An online distance education course is delivered via the internet using a campus-supported Learning Management System (LMS).
+ONLINE COURSES - An online distance education course is delivered via the internet using a campussupported Learning Management System (LMS).
 With the exception of proctored exams, no on-campus meetings are required.

-BLENDED COURSES - A blended distance education course replaces the majority of face-to-face and/ or theory time with online instructional time so that at least 75% of the content is provided in an entirely online format.
+HYBRID COURSES - A hybrid distance education course replaces the majority of face-to-face and/ or theory time with online instructional time so that at least 50% of the content is provided in an entirely online format.